aws/copilot-cli/site/content/blogs/apprunner-waf.en.md

 ### Step 5: Deploy your service
 Finally, run `copilot svc deploy`!
-Your Request-Driven Web service will now be deployed along with a WAF Web ACL!
+Your Request-Driven Web service will now be deployed and be associated with a WAF Web ACL!

 ???+ note "Some considerations"
     - A Web ACL can be linked to multiple services but one service can not be linked to more than one Web ACL